sameer/purisa.me/content/blog/protonmail_to_fastmail/index.md

 In terms of functionality, the Fastmail app is far superior than other mail apps I've used.
 It appears to have feature parity with the website.
 What would be 5 separate Google apps is packed into a single app.
 Yet it doesn't feel overcrowded.

-My only gripe is that the third line of message text is cut off instead of being hidden:
+My only gripe is that the third line of message text is cut off in the inbox view:

 ![Android App screenshot](app.jpg)